-33 of the best plus-size retailers in Canada
+33 Of The Best Plus-Size Stores Across Canada

 Mississauga

 Voluptuous.
-Find fashion-forward jumpsuits, flattering bodycon dresses, camouflage joggers and more in sizes 12 to 24.
+Find fashion-forward jumpsuits, bodycon dresses, and more in sizes 12 to 24.

-Ottawa (also in Toronto and Montreal)
+Ottawa (also in Toronto and Quebec City)

 Kaliyana.
 Canadian designer Jana Kalous offers creative, original pieces (like her three-piece cotton and jersey Anti-Suit) for sizes six to 22.